aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/UsingTheJdbcWrapper.md

 ## Getting a Connection
 To get a connection from the JDBC Wrapper, the user application can either connect with a DriverManager or with a DataSource.
 The process of getting a connection with a DriverManager will remain the same as with other JDBC Drivers, but getting a connection with a DataSource may require some additional steps.
 See [here](./DataSource.md) for more details.

+## Integration with 3rd Party Frameworks
+The JDBC Wrapper can be used with different frameworks and tools.
+More details for some frameworks can be found [here](./Frameworks.md).

 ## Logging
 The JDBC Wrapper uses the Java Util Logger to log information.